jinyoungjo/academic-kickstart/content/talk/AMP2023/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Jo, J. (accepted).
-Individual differences in the pronunciation of Korean stem-final obstruents and their relationship to cognitive traits.
-Poster to be presented at the 2023 Annual Meeting on Phonology"
+title: "Jo, J. (2023).
+Sources of inter-speaker variation in the realization of stem-final coronal obstruents in Korean.
+Poster presented at the 2023 Annual Meeting on Phonology"
 event: The 2023 Annual Meeting on Phonology
 event_url:
 location: